Tuition and Financial Assistance

 Out-of-State scholarships are awarded on a competitive basis to new out-of-state applicants.
 The scholarship covers the tuition cost differential between in-state and out-of-state tuition for full-time students taking up to 12 credits per semester for up to 4 sequential semesters (2 academic years, fall and spring semesters only).
 Students are nominated by each department.

-Campus fees, Student fees, technology fees, and EMPA program fees are in addition to tuition as noted on the 2022-2023 Camden Graduate Schools tuition and fees.
+Campus fees, Student fees, technology fees, and EMPA program fees are in addition to tuition.

 Coverdell Fellowships